A quick guide to successful product architecture

 Types of product architecture

-Product architecture can be subdivided into different types depending on several factors.
+The project team can subdivide product architecture into different types based on several factors.
 It is either based on its network pattern or how each component contributes to the overall product function.
 In the former, when it concerns SaaS (software-as-a-service) products, the backend-to-frontend architecture is the most common type.
 While in the latter, there are two types of product architecture—modular and integral.

 In the world of SaaS, the usage of cloud services has become increasingly common.
 According to a report, cloud and shared architecture will reach 45% of spending by 2025.
 It makes sense for companies to shift to such products because it helps them deploy apps faster and scale at the pace they need.